MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet-snap/connect-to-starknet.md

 - A text editor (for example, [VS Code](https://code.visualstudio.com/))
 - [Node](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) version 20.11 or later
 - [Yarn](https://yarnpkg.com/)
+- A JavaScript or TypeScript project set up

-## Create the project
+## Add `get-starknet` to your project

-Create a new Snap project using the [`get-starknet`](https://github.com/MetaMask/snaps/tree/main/packages/create-snap) library by running:
+Add both the [`get-starknet`](https://github.com/MetaMask/snaps/tree/main/packages/create-snap) library and the latest version of the `starknet.js`  library to your project's dependencies:

 <Tabs>
   <TabItem value="yarn" label="Yarn" default>